labex-labs/open-source-labs/docker/play-with-docker/lab-orchestration-hol/step3.md

 The `docker node ls` command shows you all of the nodes that are in the swarm as well as their roles in the swarm.
 The `*` identifies the node that you are issuing the command from.

 Congratulations!
 You have configured a swarm with one manager node and two worker nodes.

-# Section 3: Deploy applications across multiple hosts

-Now that you have a swarm up and running, it is time to deploy our really simple sleep application.

-You will perform the following procedure from **node1**.